pythonarcade/arcade/doc/installation_linux.rst

 *(Contributed by Patrick)*

 The Arcade library is Python 3.6+ only.
-Currently (July 2018) Rasbian come with Python 3.5.x You'll need to install Python 3.6+ and use it instead of the built-in Python 3.5.x.
+Currently (Oct 2019) Rasbian comes with Python 3.5.x You'll need to install Python 3.6+ and use it instead of the built-in Python 3.5.x.